top of page

 How Does Bupropion Work?

-Reduces Food Reward & Cravings Dampens the dopamine “hit” from high-calorie, palatable foods → makes junk food less appealing and reduces hedonic (pleasure-driven) eating.
+• Reduces Food Reward & Hedonic Eating Dampens the dopamine “reward hit” from high-calorie, hyper-palatable foods (sweets, carbs, comfort foods), making them less appealing and reducing pleasure-driven snacking or emotional eating.

-Increases Metabolic Rate & Satiety Signals May mildly increase resting energy expenditure and enhance satiety signals in the hypothalamus → helps you feel satisfied with less food.
+• Enhances Satiety & Metabolic Signals May mildly increase resting energy expenditure and strengthen hypothalamic satiety signals, helping people feel satisfied with smaller portions.

 Potential Benefits